-Score explanation: This topic was discussed in the 1-hour "Climate Change and Health lecture" in Unit 2 of Year 2, as part of the learning objective "Explain the current and projected health impacts of climate change on the Canadian population".
-The lecture discussed several examples of climate change leading to specific health consequences and included a map from the Lancet that illustrated various extreme weather trends and events across Canada, and their various impacts on human health There was a focus on recent wildfire events in Canada, and the resulting effects on individual and healthcare.
+The lecture discussed several examples of climate change leading to specific health consequences and included a map from the Lancet that illustrated various extreme weather trends and events across Canada, and their various impacts on human health.
+There was a focus on recent wildfire events in Canada, and the resulting effects on individual health and healthcare.
+The lecture also highlighted the disproportionate impact of extreme weather events on vulnerable populations, stating, "Inequitable baseline health status and baseline exposure status amplify the impact of exposure to extreme weather events, along with the fewest access to resources".
+This topic is further described in question 1.9 below.

 This topic was also briefly mentioned in the Environmental Health lecture in Year 3.
 On slide 14, it states: "Risks to human health and wellness in Canada, including adverse impacts on physical and mental health due to hazards accompanying extreme weather events, heatwaves, lower ambient air quality, and increasing ranges of vector borne pathogens."

 1.4.
 Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?
 This topic was explored in depth by the core curriculum.

-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 2